jjchilling/Auto-Roaster/README.md

 2. The script will ask if you want a roast or compliment (type in 'roast' or 'compliment' exactly without the quotes)
 3. Allow webcam access if requested.
 4. After taking the photo, click any key to continue.
-5. Enjoy your AI-generated comment!
+5. Enjoy your AI-generated comment (takes around 10 seconds on CPU)!
 Comments are cached in the cachedComments file, and images are saved in the demo file.

 ### preloaded.py
 1. Save an image to the demo folder (.png, .jpeg, .jpg supported)